Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 Pace Developments says it has no choice due to pandemic-related price hikes, delays

-The foundation's been poured for Soraya Palma's first home and she's finished paying the $40,000 deposit.
-But the 29-year-old says she now has no choice but to walk away from the Barrie, Ont. development.
+The foundation has been poured for Soraya Palma's first home and she's paid most of the deposit.
+But the 29-year-old says she now has no choice but to walk away from the Barrie, Ont., development.

 Last Wednesday, she received a letter that left her speechless.